Unlabeled Signed Graph Coloring: Unlabeled Signed Chromatic Polynomials

-The unlabeled chromatic polynomial $\hat{\chi}_{\Sigma}$ of a signed graph $\Sigma$ with vertex set $[n]$ is a function whose input is a natural number $k$ and whose output is the number of proper colorings of $\Sigma$ {\it{up to automorphism}} taking values in $[-k,k]^n\cap\Z^n$.
-It is a natural extension of the unlabeled chromatic polynomial of an ordinary graph, as described by Hanlon in \cite{HanlonUnlabeled}. \begin{theorem} \normalfont For a signed graph $\Sigma$ with automorphism group $B$, the unlabeled chromatic polynomial $\hat{\chi}_\Sigma(k)$ is given by
+Hanlon discusses counting proper $k$-colorings of {\it{unlabeled}} graphs in the paper \cite{HanlonUnlabeled}.
+Due to our geometric viewpoint, we find it more convenient to discuss proper colorings of a labeled graph, where two colorings $\gamma$ and $\gamma'$ are considered equivalent if there is an automorphism $\beta$ of the graph such that $\beta(\gamma)=\gamma'$ (as points in $\Z^n$).
+The unlabeled chromatic function $\widehat{\chi}_{\Sigma}$ of a signed graph $\Sigma$ with vertex set $[n]$ is a function whose input is a natural number $k$ and whose output is the number of proper colorings of $\Sigma$ {\it{up to automorphism}} taking values in $[-k,k]^n\cap\Z^n$. \begin{theorem} \normalfont For a signed graph $\Sigma$ with automorphism group $B$, the unlabeled chromatic function $\widehat{\chi}_\Sigma(k)$ is a polynomial given by

 \end{theorem} \begin{proof} By Burnside's lemma, the number of orbits in the set of proper $k$-colorings of $\Sigma$ under the action of $B$ is given by the sum where $\fix(\beta)$ is the set of proper $k$-colorings of $\Sigma$ which are invariant under the action of $\beta$.
-Applying Lemmas 3.1 and 3.2, we see that the summands are given by $\chi_{\Sigma/\beta}(k)$. \end{proof}
+Applying Lemmas 3.1 and 3.2, we see that the summands are given by $\chi_{\Sigma/\beta}(k)$, each of which is a polynomial due to a result of Zaslavsky (and demonstrated in Proposition \ref{explicitChrom} above). \end{proof}